What is an ALR Hearing?

 The process of Texas driver’s license suspension is not automatic, but only if you request it.
 Additionally, Texas imposes a strict 15-day deadline for you or your attorney to request an ALR Hearing.1

 In addition to potentially saving your license from suspension, this ALR Hearing is a crucial opportunity for your attorney to potentially improve the quality of your DWI Defense case.
 Do not miss this opportunity, and do not attempt to do this yourself.
 The process by which this may help your case is complicated, technical and unique to each DWI charge.
-Contact us today at (888) 239-9305 for a free case evaluation to determine how we might be able to use the ALR Hearing to your advantage.

 If you were arrested for a DWI offense, chances are that you have received a notice that your license is subject to suspension because you either failed or refused to take a breath test or blood test.
 If you have received this notice, then you are entitled to have an ALR hearing to contest your license suspension.
 However, if you do not timely and properly request this hearing, then you will lose this valuable opportunity to contest your license suspension.